ForbesLindesay/tutorials-for-building-real-apps/11-mongo-2/README.md

 ## 2. Querying Items

-You can query the items by doing `db.items.query({userID: someUserID})`.
+You can query the items by doing `db.items.find({userID: someUserID})`.
 This returns a promise for an array.

 ## 3. Deleting